-3.2.3 Porch doors and front doors
+3.2.3 Porches, draught lobbies and front doors

-Heat is also lost through external doors and this can be reduced by thermally upgrading your existing external doors or replacing them with more efficient modern doors.
+Heat is also lost through external doors and this can be reduced by thermally upgrading your existing external doors, replacing them with more efficient modern doors or adding a draught lobby inside the front door.
 These measures do not require planning permission.
-Adding a draught lobby inside the front door also does not require planning permission.